grafana/metrictank/docs/config.md

 primary-node = true
 # maximum priority before a node should be considered not-ready.
 max-priority = 10
-# the TCP/UDP address to listen on for the gossip protocol.
-bind-addr = 0.0.0.0:7946
 # TCP addresses of other nodes, comma separated. use this if you shard your data and want to query other instances.
 # If no port is specified, it is assumed the other nodes are using the same port this node is listening on.
 peers =